Jewish views on homosexuality: Other viewpoints

 In October 2010, Boteach wrote an op-ed column in The Wall Street Journal on homosexuality, arguing that he does not deny that there is a biblical prohibition on male same-sex relationships and a commandment for men and women to marry and have children.
 Still, he understands those in context.
 "There are 613 commandments in the Torah...
 So when Jewish gay couples tell me they have never been attracted to members of the opposite sex and are desperate alone, I tell them "You have 611 commandments left.
 That should keep you busy.
 Now, go create a kosher home [...] you are His beloved children."
 Five years later he wrote that he believed in the equality of all of God's children, and has seen too much homophobia in his life.
 He believes that the biggest threat to marriage does not come from gay marriage, but heterosexual divorce, which he says afflicts half of marriages.
 He opposes government involvement at all in recognizing marriage, but supports state-sanctioned "civil unions" for all.
 Open Orthodox Rabbi Shmuly Yanklowitz declared that the Jewish values of justice, equality, and dignity lead him to support the cause of gay rights and advocate for same-sex civil marriage.

 In November 2016, dozens of LGBT activists protested in Jerusalem against comments reportedly made by the city's chief rabbi Rabbi Shlomo Amar, who reportedly told an Israeli newspaper that gay people were an "abomination", and homosexuality a "cult".

 In 2017, the Senior Rabbi of the Spanish & Portuguese Sephardi Community Joseph Dweck gave a class describing "the entire revolution of feminism and even homosexuality in our society [...] is a fantastic development for humanity".
 These words were condemned by Rabbi Aaron Bassous as "false and misguided [...] corrupt from beginning to end".
 This affair caused Dweck to step down from the Sephardic Beth Din but not as a communal leader.

 In 2019, Rabbi Daniel Landes wrote, "Leviticus 18:22 [...] has not been erased from the Torah.
 But that biblical commandment does not give us license to ignore or abuse the significant number of carefully observant Jews who are LGBTQ."

 Film documentaries made about Orthodox homosexuals in recent years include Trembling Before G-d, Keep Not Silent, and Say Amen.

 Conservative Judaism

 As a matter of both Jewish law and institutional policy, Conservative ("Masorti") Judaism has wrestled with homosexuality issues since the 1980s.

-Conservative Jewish writer Herschell Matt initially argued that homosexuals may be excused because Judaism does recognise 'constraint' as a valid excuse to disobey the law.
+Conservative Jewish writer Hershel Matt initially argued that homosexuals may be excused because Judaism does recognise 'constraint' as a valid excuse to disobey the law.
 However, Matt later shifted to outright support for homosexuality, viewing it as part of the natural order.
 Conservative Rabbi Robert Kirshchner states that Jews have historically adapted their laws to new circumstances, indicating accommodation for homosexuality.